-It is imperative that permit eligible 12th grade students planning to drive to school procure a parking permit before the start of school.
-Permit applications are available online, and through the Attendance Office located in the front of the building (door # 1).
-Students can return registration forms now through Friday, August 19.
+Permit applications are available on the high school website, and through the Attendance Office located in the front of the building (door # 1).
 Students must provide a copy of their valid NJ State driver’s license and a copy of each vehicle registration card they plan to drive when returning their parking permit application.
 A DMV learner’s permit does not qualify as a valid NJ driver’s license.
 A lottery system is used to determine the parking location for each student that completes a registration form.
 One permit will be issued per household.

 Parking on and around the high school campus is a privilege.

 As the school year progresses and as long as there are spaces available, permits will continue to be issued to those eligible students that drive to school.